Psychological Issue Related to Vasectomy

 • No change in sex drive and desire

-• No change in climax sensatioN
+• No change in climax sensation

 • No change in penile sensation